MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/net-application-performance-monitoring-template.md

 | IP address filter: Use IPv6 | Add the IPv6 filter if the IPv6 protocol is enabled on the web server. |
 | Advanced Settings | Specify settings, such as performance and event monitoring thresholds, exception event monitoring, Critical Exceptions, and monitors. |

-## Advanced Settings for Client-Side Monitoring
+## Advanced settings for Client-side monitoring

 ![Client-Side Advanced Settings](./media/Client-Side-Advanced-Settings.png)